-The Cooke County Environmental Health Officer is hereby appointed the Floodplain Administrator to administer and implement the provisions of this Order and other appropriate sections of 44 CFR (Emergency Management and Assistance - National Flood Insurance Program Regulations) pertaining to floodplain management.
+The Floodplain Administrator is to administer and implement the provisions of this ORDER and other appropriate sections of 44 CFR (Emergency Management and Assistance - National Flood Insurance Program Regulations) pertaining to floodplain management.

 SECTION B. DUTIES & RESPONSIBILITIES OF THE FLOODPLAIN ADMINISTRATOR